Websites for a Good Cause

 My Mom told me that you are going to help me with my website.
 Thank you so much.
 I think I can really help these kids I am meeting whose parents are really having a hard time paying for all of their Lyme meds.
 And I hope to find a cure for Lyme disease because I was home today having a “Lyme day”.

 Jen’s first post about receiving her breast cancer diagnosis went viral.
 I found it on facebook shared by a friend.
 Jen’s story really hit home because she was my age and had the same aged daughters.
 I followed her journey and the day she posted asking for help with her blog, I couldn’t message her fast enough.
 Her custom-designed blog launched soon after.
+Unfortunately, Jen has since lost her battle with cancer and her husband has taken over the blog.

 Pediatric Liver Aid Foundation was started by a friend whose one-year old daughter needed a life-saving liver transplant, and luckily got the call in time.
 Watching their family go through the process was enough to inspire me to do absolutely anything I could to help.
 I donated a website and several printed materials they use to spread their message and raise funds.